mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

   - fuzzing
 ---

 Fuzz testing is a technique for automatically uncovering bugs in software.
-It exposes a lot of bugs, especially security critical ones, but it's a pain to set up.
+It's an effective way to find subtle data parsing bugs, including security critical issues, but it's a pain to set up.

-I've found Nix to be an excellent tool for eliminating the gruntwork from the fuzz testing, even though I'm a beginner to both Nix and fuzz testing.
+I recently used Nix to set up a fuzz testing workflow, and I was pleasantly surprised at how much gruntwork it eliminated from fuzz testing.
+I'm a beginner to both Nix and fuzz testing, and this experiment both made fuzz testing easier and made a lot of Nix concepts finally click for me.

 ## A preview of the solution